maxlath/wikibase-cli/docs/write_operations.md

 wb mc Q4115189#P19 Q13406268 P19
 # move all Q4115189 P19 claims to Q13406268 P20'
 wb mc Q4115189#P19 Q13406268 P20
+# move the claim to another entity and another property, and change the value (while still preserving the other claim attributes: rank, qualifiers, references)
+wb mc Q4115189#P19 Q13406268 P20 Q15397819
 ```

 Certain claims can be moved between properties of different datatypes, see [wikibase-edit documentation](https://github.com/maxlath/wikibase-edit/blob/master/docs/how_to.md#move-claims-between-properties-of-different-datatypes)